vinayjs/reactapp-redux-typescript/README.md

 # Apllications of React js, Redux and Typescript

-## The project is build basically on the notion of understanding on the core concepts and application of react, redux amd typescript.
+## The project is build basically on the notion of understanding the core concepts and application of react, redux amd typescript.

 1. Rendering Elements
 2. Components and Props